Rapid Cash logo

 Rapid Cash is best suited for Las Vegas residents facing a genuine short-term cash emergency who want the option of in-person service, including Spanish-language support, across 12 neighborhood locations.
 The central caveat is cost: payday and short-term loan products carry high APRs, and borrowers who qualify for credit union payday alternative loans or employer advances will almost always pay significantly less.

-• Las Vegas residents who need emergency cash before their next paycheck and prefer in-person service
+• Las Vegas residents researching emergency-cash options before their next paycheck and prefer in-person service

 • Spanish-speaking borrowers who want bilingual support at a physical location